ymattw/fibonacci-server/README.md

-**Fibonacci Server** is a RESTful web service that provides the [Fibonacci number](https://en.wikipedia.org/wiki/Fibonacci_number) (starts from 0) for any given integer less than a predefined number (default TODO).
+**Fibonacci Server** is a RESTful web service that provides the [Fibonacci number](https://en.wikipedia.org/wiki/Fibonacci_number) (starts from 0) for any given integer less than a predefined number (see "Performance" section below).

 # Requirements